Kinto/kinto-pusher/README.rst

 This demo uses *Kinto*, a *Cliquet*-based application.

+The objective of this tutorial is to run `this demo <http://leplatrem.github.io/cliquet-pusher/>`_ using a local server.

 We will run *Kinto* locally with this plugin enabled, and observe live sync between two browsers.